MaxValue/Lumos-Tempum/README.md

 I do not have to optimal light settings yet, but i will provide them once i know them.

 ## Requirements
 * Smart bulbs.
-Currently either Zigbee based ones ([Osram Lightify](https://www.osram.com/lightify), [Philips Hue](http://www2.meethue.com/en-us)) or LIFX.
+Currently either Zigbee based ones ([Osram Lightify](https://www.osram.com/lightify), [Philips Hue](http://www2.meethue.com/en-us)) or [LIFX](https://lifx.com).
+* Some Linux device in your network which runs 24/7 (and can talk to the Philips Hue hub).
-* If you use the Zigbee ones, you need also a Philips Hue hub (for now).
+* If you use the Zigbee bulbs, you need also a Philips Hue hub (for now).
 I recommend to buy the newer model.
-* Some Linux device in your network which runs 24/7 (and can talk to the Philips Hue hub).
+* If you use the LIFX bulbs, you need also a WiFi antenna.
+Should support 2.4 GHz.
+I assume you connect your bulbs to the network this antenna represents.
 * Basic Linux terminal skills (for now).
 You need to sudo at certain points in the installation.

 ## How to install